yashh2417/yashh2417/README.md

 * [MCQ Generator](https://github.com/yashh2417/mcqgen): A tool to generate multiple-choice questions using LLMs and RAG-based techniques.

 * [Automate Stocks and Cryptocurrencies Research](https://github.com/yashh2417/stock-and-crypto-research): Automates scraping, summarizing, and sentiment analysis of financial news using Python and Hugging Face models to streamline stock and crypto research.

+* [Drowsiness Detection](https://github.com/yashh2417/drowsiness-detection-android-app): A Deep Learning Custom Model that detects driver drowsiness in real-time using a custom YOLOv5 model.

 ---